danielbereza50/courseProjects/README.md

 1st method
 - The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server and connect the wp-config for the MySQL db

+Import the .sql file in the root directory of the theme's folder, zip format perferred, and then import via phpmyadmin

 Update your db with :

 UPDATE wp_options SET option_value = replace(option_value, 'http://www.example.com', 'http://localhost/test-site') WHERE option_name = 'home' OR option_name = 'siteurl';